libgdx/libgdx.github.io/wiki/input/cursor-visibility-and-catching.md

 ---
 title: Cursor Visibility and Catching
 ---
-**The contents of this page apply only to the desktop and GWT backends.** The methods listed have no effect on the Android and iOS backends, but appear to work for GWT games (tested on Android 11 with multiple browsers using a USB mouse).

 ## Cursor catching

 For some games like first-person shooters, it is often necessary to catch the cursor so it stays in the center of the screen, and only use position deltas to rotate the camera.
 Other times we might want to position the cursor manually.
 Both things can be done as follows: